GoogleChrome/developer.chrome.com/site/en/blog/compression-streams-api/index.md

 ## Browser support

-The Compression Streams API is supported since Chromium&nbsp;80 and Safari Technology Preview&nbsp;152.
+The Compression Streams API is supported from Chromium&nbsp;80 and Safari Technology Preview&nbsp;152.
 For other browsers, check [CanIUse](https://caniuse.com/mdn-api_compressionstream).

 ## Acknowledgements